JonPSmith/GenericServices/README.md

-GenericServices is a .NET class library to help build a [service layer](http://martinfowler.com/eaaCatalog/serviceLayer.html), i.e. a layer that acts as a facard/adapter between your business/data service layers and your User Interface or HTTP service.
-It makes heavy use of [Entity Framework 6 - EF6](http://msdn.microsoft.com/en-us/data/ee712907) and .NET 4.5's [async/await](http://msdn.microsoft.com/en-gb/library/hh191443.aspx) commands.
+GenericServices is a .NET class library to help build a [service layer](http://martinfowler.com/eaaCatalog/serviceLayer.html), i.e. a layer that acts as a facard/adapter between your database in the Data Layer and your User Interface or HTTP service in your Presentation Layer.
+It makes heavy use of
+[Entity Framework 6 - EF6](http://msdn.microsoft.com/en-us/data/ee712907)
+and .NET 4.5's [async/await](http://msdn.microsoft.com/en-gb/library/hh191443.aspx)
+commands.
 Its aim is to make the creation of the service layer simple while